bioSyntax/bioSyntax-site/man.md

 2) If you really don't want to make a (fake) github account.
 Email [info@bioSyntax.org](mailto:info@bioSyntax.org) and we'll open the issue, but it will be slower.

+# Collaborating on bioSyntax

+bioSyntax is a community-oriented project for scientific syntax highlighting.
+We encourage you to change and customize it to suit your needs.

+Check out the [Development](dev) page to create syntax-highlighting for custom file-formats and for other ways to help out.